STATEMENT OF PURPOSE

 ABOUT THE AUTHOR

 Brent Huffman holds a Bachelor of Science degree in Zoology (Honours) from the University of Guelph (Ontario, Canada).
 He is a member of numerous zoological organizations, including ASM (American Society of Mammalogists), AAZK (American Association of Zoo Keepers), and AZA (Association of Zoos and Aquariums), and is a member of the IUCN SSC Asian Wild Cattle Specialist Group and the AZA Ungulate Taxon Advisory Groups.
-He is currently a lead keeper in the African Savanna at the Toronto Zoo, working with Masai giraffes, river hippos, common eland, and Ankole-Watusi cattle, as well as cheetahs and olive baboons.
+He is currently the Lead Keeper of Mammals at the Toronto Zoo.

 Brent is an avid wildlife photographer, and has traveled to numerous exotic locales in search of rare ungulate species, including Zanzibar (2013) for Aders's duiker, India (2011) for pygmy hogs, red serow, and wild water buffalo, Ethiopia (2010) for walia ibex and mountain nyala, and Gabon, Equatorial Guinea, and Cameroon (2003-2004).
 Published works include Ecology, Conservation, and Management of Wild Pigs and Peccaries (2017, Cambridge University Press), Bovids of the World (2016, Princeton University Press), Encyclopaedia Britannica, Handbook of the Mammals of the World, Volume 2: Hoofed Mammals (2011, Lynx Edicions), and the textbook Zookeeping: An Introduction to the Science and Technology (2013, University of Chicago Press - chapter: "Hoofstock Husbandry and Care").